Indonesian Coconut Milk Drink

 Known as dawet or cendol, this is the most popular traditional cold drink among Indonesians.
 Sold in traditional markets, by food street hawkers until 5 stars

 restaurants around the country.
-Dawet or cendol is now seemed to gain more populariry among foreign tourist.
+Dawet or cendol is now seemed to gain more popularity among foreign tourist.

 Tipp: It needs a lot of steps and passions to make cendol but I post this recipe with a hope it will attract you to try at home or even just to satisfy your curiosity ;-)